 “I picked Villanova because it fit all of my criteria,” he said of his decision to play out-of-state.
 “It was a smaller institution; it was a Catholic school; its basketball games were on television and I had the opportunity to play.
 But the biggest factor was its graduation rate.”

 After earning his degree in business from Villanova, Kittles was selected No. 8 overall in the 1996 NBA Draft by the Nets.
 The wiry Kittles quickly established himself as an offensive weapon for the Nets, burying a team-record 158 three-pointers.
 His statistics all improved during his second year, but more importantly, his team also improved as New Jersey made the playoffs for the first time since 1994.
 In 2001-02, he started every game in the backcourt alongside Jason Kidd, helping New Jersey to the NBA Finals, where they fell to the Los Angeles Lakers.
 The Nets returned to the finals the following year, but again fell, this time to the San Antonio Spurs.

 “Even in the pros, basketball is still basketball,” he said.
 “It’s just more games.
 Most of us had already played against a lot of NBA guys.”

 Unfortunately, knee injuries began to slow down the high-scoring shooter, eventually sending him into retirement following the 2004-05 season.
 For his pro career, Kittles scored 7,165 points, for an average of 14.1 points per game.

-Today he resides in Bergen County, N.J. where he tends to his five children.
-His parents Acosta and Mary Kittles still reside in the Crescent City.
+As of his 2014 Hall of Fame induction, he lived in New Jersey where he tended to his five children.
+His parents Acosta and Mary Kittles still lived in the Crescent City.

 Story submitted by Bill Bumgarner of the Greater New Orleans Sports Selection Committee.